GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 We'll assume that you built the image to `gcr.io/${PROJECT_ID}/hello:v1` and you've created the Kubernetes cluster as described above.

-1. Create a deployment
+1. Create a deployment.

         kubectl run hello-web --image=gcr.io/${PROJECT_ID}/hello:v1 --port 8080

-    This will run your image on a Kubernetes pod, which is the deployable unit in Kubernetes.
+    This runs your image on a Kubernetes pod, which is the deployable unit in Kubernetes.
 The pod opens port 8080, which is the port your Phoenix application is listening on.

-    You may view the running pods using:
+    You can view the running pods using:

         kubectl get pods

-2. "Expose" the application by creating a load balancer pointing at your pod.
+2. Expose the application by creating a load balancer pointing at your pod.

         kubectl expose deployment hello-web --type=LoadBalancer --port 80 --target-port 8080

-    This creates a "service" resource pointing at your running pod.
+    This creates a service resource pointing at your running pod.
 It listens on the standard HTTP port 80, and proxies back to your pod on port 8080.

 3. Obtain the IP address of the service by running:

         kubectl get service

-    Initially, the "external IP" will be pending while Container Engine works to procure an IP address for you.
+    Initially, the external IP field will be pending while Container Engine procures an IP address for you.
 If you rerun the `kubectl get service` command repeatedly, eventually the IP address will appear.
 You can then point your browser at that URL to view the running application.